 Please provide any “VHA COR Additional Project Requirements.”

 Will the “Phase 3” work be completed prior to the start of this project?

+There will be no phase 3 work conducted.

 Refer to Drawing S-101, KN #3 indicates to “ Infill Exterior Trench…”

 Please provide the depth of this trench.

+Please see answer to 1-coded note 3.

 Please confirm the number of employees required on site at all times (as employed by the offeror)

-COR Question
+Working method of the contractor shall be at the discretion of the GC.
+At a minimum an appointed supervisor must be onsite while project work is taking place.
+Supervisor must have OSHA 30 training.

 Refer to Specification Section 01 35 26, 1.7 Site Safety and Health Officer (SSHO).